habibrahmanbd/Game-Rakhal/README.md

 # Game-Rakhal-v1.0

 Rakhal(রাখাল) is a Bangla word, in English which is cowboy.
-In Bangladesh past few decades the were used to play flute and play several games while on the field the cows.
+In Bangladesh past few decades they were used to play flute and several games while on the field the cows.
 This game is one of that games.

 ## Credits: